glouppe/info8002-large-scale-data-systems/lecture9.md

 ---

-# Query
+# Querying data

 - Data is retrieved, added or modified through an expressive *declarative query language*, **SQL**.
 ```SQL
 SELECT CustomerName, City FROM Customers;
 ```
-    - Can be used to access data across one or more relations.
+    - Can be used to access data across one or more relations, with arbitrarily complex constraints.
     - Programmer specifies *what* answers a query should return, but **not how** the query is executed.
     - DBMS picks the best execution strategy, based on availability of indexes, data/workload, properties, etc.
 - This provides *physical data independence*.
     - Applications should not worry about how data is physically structured and stored.
     - Applications instead work with a **logical** data model and a declarative query language.
-- Single most important reason behind the success of DBMS today.
+- Single **most important reason** behind the success of DBMS today.

 ---